torjusn/intro_to_classification/README.md

 ## Linear Regression

 ## Neural Net
 While knowledge of the math behind a neural net would be preferred this isn't strictly needed to start a beginner Neural Net implementation as most modern high-level ML frameworks such as Pytorch provides functions doing it for us.
-It is however needed to know of the buildingblocks that makes up our network.
+It is however needed to have some understanding of the building blocks that makes up our network.

+In short

 init weights
 forward pass,